 1. Tasks that all mental health professionals should be able to do, and that all would do about the same way (for example, suicide assessment).

 2. Tasks that all mental health professionals should be able to do, but LMFTs would do from a different conceptual framework (for example, general mental health assessment; MFTs would approach this from a relational mindset).

 3. Tasks that LMFTs should be able to do that other mental health professionals would not necessarily be expected to do (for example, a systemic case conceptualization).

 # # #

-From Basics of California Law for LMFTs, LPCCs, and LCSWs (third edition), © Copyright 2015 Benjamin E. Caldwell.
+This post is a lightly-modified excerpt from Basics of California Law for LMFTs, LPCCs, and LCSWs (third edition), © Copyright 2015 Benjamin E. Caldwell.
 Reprinted here by permission.